BVNetwork/InstantArticlesForEpiserver/README.md

-# Facebook Instant Articles module for EPiServer #
+# Instant Articles module for Episerver [BETA] #
-Open source module for making Episerver pages avalible as Instant Articles on Facebook from your EPiServer CMS or Commerce site.
+Open source module for making Episerver pages avalible as Instant Articles on Facebook from your Episerver CMS or Episerver Commerce site.

 ## Features ##
  * Creates an RSS feed that Facebook can consume making your Episerver pages avalible as Instant Articles in the Facebook mobile app.